-Better yet, if you don’t really need to run your business from commercial premises why not operate from your home or go mobile?
-As an example, many of the tech repair businesses in my locale have given up attempting to compete with big box stores selling computer equipment and are now operating mobile tech services that provide in-home computer sales, repair, and tutoring.
+Better yet, if you don’t really need to run your business from commercial premises. why not operate from your home or go mobile?
+As an example, many of the tech repair businesses have given up attempting to compete with big box stores selling computer equipment and now operate mobile tech services that provide in-home computer sales, repair, and tutoring.
 Trades such as plumbing and electrical and services such as bookkeeping are ideal home-based/mobile business candidates.

 Have an unemployed millennial living in your basement with a degree in gender studies and no job?
 Employ them in your business and give them some valuable work experience as well as boosting their self-esteem.
 As per normal employees, family members working in your business are fully deductible as a business expense.

-Bartering has been used for millennia as a way for people to exchange goods and services.
+Bartering is nothing new as it has long been a way for people to exchange goods and services.
 If your business has excess capacity, why not put it to use by bartering for some other product or service you have a need for?

-Perhaps you are a web designer which a sore neck from spending all day in front of the computer.
-Pick up the phone or check online - there may be a physiotherapist or chiropractor willing to exchange services for some web design work.
+Perhaps you are a web designer with a sore neck from spending all day in front of the computer.
+Pick up the phone or check online for a physiotherapist or chiropractor willing to exchange services for web design work.

-There are also a number of online barter exchanges that charge a monthly or annual fee for listing your services or use an exchange credit system where you use/accumulate "barter" dollars to pay for business services.
-First Canadian Barter Exchange is one example.
+Besides bartering opportunities in your area, there are also a number of online barter exchanges that charge a monthly or annual fee for listing your services or use an exchange credit system where you use/accumulate "barter" dollars to pay for business services.

-Remember also that for tax purposes business bartering is treated as a normal business transaction, that is it is treated as though you have received payment for the goods or services you have provided and is considered to be taxable income by the Canada Revenue Agency.
+Note that business bartering is treated as a normal business transaction, in that you've received "payment" for the goods or services you have provided, and therefore the benefit you received is taxable.

 Bartering can be a great way to help your business through slow periods as well as build up valuable relationships with other businesses.
 A classic win-win!